bldavies/bldavies.com/content/blog/2021-03-29-female-representation-collaboration-nber/index.md

 The female sub-networks were much more clustered than the full and male networks.
 Such clustering suggests a stronger tendency among females to [close triads](/blog/triadic-closure-nber) by collaborating with other females with whom they share a common (female) co-author.
-The decline in clustering among females over time could reflect the rise in between-sex co-authorship.
-About 16% of co-authored papers from the 1980s had at least one author of each sex on their byline; this percentage rose to 25%, 35%, and 42% in the subsequent three decades.
+The decline in clustering among females over time could reflect the rise in between-sex co-authorship: the percentage of co-authored papers with at least one author of each sex was about 16% in the 1980s, and rose to 25%, 35%, and 42% in the subsequent three decades.

 The next property I examine is the [assortativity coefficient](/blog/assortative-mixing), which measures the extent to which authors tended to co-author with members of the same sex.
 The coefficient equals 1 when there is perfect sorting (i.e., no between-sex edges), &minus;1 when there is perfect dis-sorting (i.e., no within-sex edges), and 0 when there is no sorting (i.e., the network is "as random").